 Dr. Joanne Arcand (Body Zone Lead)

-Dr. JoAnne Arcand is an Assistant Professor in the Faculty of Health Sciences at the University of Ontario Institute of Technology.
+Dr. JoAnne Arcand is an Assistant Professor in the Faculty of Health Sciences at the Ontario Tech University.
 Dr. Arcand is a registered dietitian and nutritional scientist who has research interests in both the public health aspects of nutrition in disease prevention and management.
 She recently received an Emerging Research Leaders award from the Heart and Stroke Foundation of Canada and the CIHR-IDNM Canadian Nutrition Society New Investigator Award.
 In addition to the research being conducted as part of the EduApps project, Dr. Arcand’s research focuses on examining the implementation of nutrition recommendations in primary care; evaluating and developing tools to support the dietary management and prevention of hypertension and heart failure; evaluating policies to reduce population sodium intakes both nationally and in Latin America.
 She is also Chairs a World Hypertension League subcommittee that conducts regular systematic reviews of studies published on dietary sodium and health outcomes.
 See more on her research here.